Colorado Geological Survey

 - Promote responsible economic development of mineral and energy resources,

 - Provide geologic advice and information to a variety of constituencies.

 By providing sound information and new knowledge, the Colorado Geological Survey contributes to economic growth and improvement in the quality of life for Colorado’s citizens.

 Developing research uncovering new potential for Colorado's geothermal resources.

 The Interpretive Geothermal Heat Flow Map of Colorado depicts the movement of heat from the Earth's interior to its surface in Colorado.
 The geographic distribution of heat flow is one of several indicators of the location of potential geothermal resources in Colorado.

 Through our ongoing STATEMAP mapping program

-Our ongoing STATEMAP mapping program has produced 80 geologic quadrangles to date.
+Our ongoing STATEMAP mapping program has produced 94 geologic quadrangles to date, with another 15 in progress.
 The maps are focused on high-growth areas throughout Colorado.
 STATEMAP is one of three components of the National Cooperative Geologic Mapping Program (NCGMP).